MizBejabbers has been a professional writer/editor for all of her adult life. Before that, she was just a little girl storyteller.

 Having a GPS Is Helpful

-The chapel is about three miles from town, and the narrow road leading up to it is marked by a sign too small for a tourist to readily find.
+The chapel is about a mile and a half from town, and the narrow road leading up to it is marked by a sign too small for a tourist to readily find.
 I nearly missed the turnoff again, but fortunately, Larry was on the alert and spotted the sign.
 We turned right and drove up a wooded lane that dead-ended about a mile at the parking lot of the chapel.
-At first, we could not see the chapel because the view was blocked by the trees.
+At first, we could not see it because the view was blocked by the trees.
 The woodsy setting is natural, uncluttered by man's landscaping.

 We parked and walked up the path toward the building.
 As the chapel came into view, the scene was breathtaking.
-The glass glistened in the rays of the sunshine admitted between the branches of the trees.
-A sky of pale azure peaked through the leaves, which promoted a dappled effect.
+The glass glistened in the rays of the sunshine peeking between the branches of the trees.
+A sky of pale azure was visible through the leaves, which promoted a dappled effect.
 Within this woodland scene, the chapel is etheric, and the energies are magnificent.
 I felt overjoyed.
 The old hymn “Mansion Over the Hilltop” immediately came to mind.

 I entered alone through the magnificent wooden double doors into a small entry area.
 To the left a man sat reading a book at a desk.
 He looked up and poked the guest book at me and said to sign it.
 I did not believe it was a request.
 I would describe him as cordial, but not particularly friendly.
 Later when reading the reviews on Thorncrown’s website, one guest stated that the doorman was unfriendly and didn’t seem to care about the visitors.
 I did not get this impression of him.
 He was neither a bubbly docent nor a WalMart greeter; he had the bearing of retired military or a retired law enforcement officer.
 I vote for the latter.